ssvlabs/awesome-ssv/README.md

 - [SSV Key GUI by Starkeys](https://github.com/stakestar/starkeys) `MIT | Electron/React`

 StarKeys is a cross-platform SSV Key Distribution application that runs on Mac, Linux, and Windows using the Electron framework.
 The implementation is designed to operate fully offline.
-The StarKeys offers a convenient and user-friendly way for users to interact with the SSV Distribution.
+StarKeys offers a convenient and user-friendly way for users to interact with the SSV Distribution.

 #### Distributed (validator) key generation